aminalundin/NAGI-sushibar/README.md

 ### NAGI sushi bar website
 NAGI sushi bar is a front-end-focused restaurant website built using Vanilla JavaScript.
-The project was designed in Figma and developed for desktop viewing.
+The project was designed in Figma and developed for desktop and mobile viewing.

 ## Running the project
 Clone this repository: https://github.com/aminalundin/Nagi-sushibar.git